-University IT is proud to offer you quick access to the statistics, analytics and modeling software packages you love with the Virtual Statistics Lab.
+University IT offers quick access to the statistics, analytics and modeling software packages through the Virtual Statistics Lab.
 These applications are hosted on UNT servers and presented virtually to your on- or off-campus computer, meaning that you may use these full applications without the need to install them on your local computer.

 1. Available applications